 Starting in 2008, with three females, we have had cria born each year, which we have been on hand to witness and assist with, and so have intimate knowledge of their lives.
-We have animals in a range of solid colours which means we have a choice when creating products – while there is a growth in the number of breeders specialising in coloured alpacas, we believe that in order for alpaca products to appeal to the younger fashion market, dyed yarns must be available, and so we will maintain a white presence in our herd to meet that demand.
-We have a small flock of hens and ducks, and alpacas are useful for guarding these – they give us comical moments when new cria interact with the poultry.
+We have animals in a range of solid colours which means we have a choice when creating products – while there is a growth in the number of breeders specialising in coloured alpacas, we believe that in order for alpaca products to appeal to the younger fashion market, dyed yarns must be available, and so we aim for a mainly white and fawn presence in our herd to meet that demand.
+We have a small flock of hens, and alpacas are useful for guarding these – they give us comical moments when new cria interact with the poultry.
 We live in an apple growing area, and named the herd accordingly, to give it a local reference – all our cria are named after apple varieties, and we are working through the alphabet on an anuual basis.
 We are now seeing great results from our breeding programme, and are having births from mothers who were themselves, born on the farm.
+We have used the services of top herdsires such as, Van Diemen Qjori of Patou, CCNF Talon of CME, Hanley Hall Polaris of Alpha, Appledene Commander-in-Chief of CME, CME Florestan, and CME Rococo of Patou, and our females carry the genetics of significant stud males from across the world.
+In 2021, we purchased Popham Augustus, who is now our herdire, and we have his first cria on the ground this summer.

 As a fourteen-year old boy, my interest in wildlife was confirmed when I spent the earnings from my paper round on collecting the monthly ‘The World of Wildlife’ magazines, which would one-day build into an encyclopaedia – after 15 months, I’d collected all parts of Volume 1, The African Continent, when it became too expensive and I stopped… little did I know then, that I would have to wait a few years before getting close and personal with my own native beasts of the South American continent…